Gireve/pncp-implementation-guide/docs/03-functional-guidelines.md

 After revoking a contract certificate, to act this revocation, meaning to remove all the SCCB from Gireve CCP that are linked to a revoked certificate, the eMSP must call either [Act revocation of a CC in CCP](https://gireve-apis.stoplight.io/docs/pncp/rkknin0bix89l-act-revocation-of-a-cc-in-ccp) or [Deactivate an eMAId](https://gireve-apis.stoplight.io/docs/pncp/ea6ea0c1989ac-deactivate-an-e-ma-id).
 The first service will target a specific Contract Certificate identified by the pair serial number (in decimal value) and Issuer DN, the second service will target all Contract Certificates linked to the requesting eMSP and associated to the eMAId set in the request parameter.

-> **Note:** The [Deactivate an eMAId](https://gireve-apis.stoplight.io/docs/pncp/ea6ea0c1989ac-deactivate-an-e-ma-id) service will not also handle the revocation of the targeted CCs as described in the previous workflow where Gireve generated the CC and the bundle itself.
+> **📝 Note:** The [Deactivate an eMAId](https://gireve-apis.stoplight.io/docs/pncp/ea6ea0c1989ac-deactivate-an-e-ma-id) service will not also handle the revocation of the targeted CCs as described in the previous workflow where Gireve generated the CC and the bundle itself.
 It is essential to call the [Revoke a certificate](https://gireve-apis.stoplight.io/docs/pncp/rs5onohqhyyi2-revoke-a-certificate) service on that certificate beforehand.

-> **Note 2:** Service [Revoke a CC](https://gireve-apis.stoplight.io/docs/pncp/fxqkvxwoijkv8-revoke-a-cc) is to be specifically applied in the previous workflow where Gireve generated the CC and the bundle itself.
+> **📝 Note 2:** Service [Revoke a CC](https://gireve-apis.stoplight.io/docs/pncp/fxqkvxwoijkv8-revoke-a-cc) is to be specifically applied in the previous workflow where Gireve generated the CC and the bundle itself.
 If called in this case the request will be rejecte

 ### 3.7.6 Making the eMSP Root certificate available in an RCP